-The Palisades Interstate Park in New Jersey will host an old-fashioned barn dance on Sunday afternoon, September 29, from 2 to 4 PM.
+The Palisades Interstate Park in New Jersey will host an old-fashioned barn dance on Sunday afternoon, May 4, 2014, from 2 to 4 PM.
 Open to all, the dance will be held at the park’s Alpine Pavilion on the Hudson, an open-air covered structure built in 1934 by New Deal workers, who made use of massive stones and heavy timbers found on site.

 Accompanied by the Stopgap String Band, Dave Harvey, the founder of New York City Barn Dance, will call the dances, offering simple but effective instruction to newcomers and experienced dancers alike.
 No reservations, experience, or partner are needed to attend, and visitors are welcome to stay for as long — or as short — a time as they like. $1 hot dogs will be on sale throughout the dance, with proceeds benefitting the restoration of the park’s historic Kearney House, badly damaged during Hurricane Sandy.

 Photos from a Barn Dance at Alpine Pavilion with Dave Harvey and the Stopgap String Band in Fall 2013.